 If your child is in high school, then grade 11 is the perfect time for a curriculum change.
 We’ll tell you why!

 If you’ve been following our blogs on curriculum, you would’ve understood the essence and value of it.
-Your child’s future depends on the journey she will experience in the school that will shape her life – which is what curriculum offers.
+Your child’s future depends on the journey she will experience in the school that will shape her life – which is what the curriculum offers.

 Whether it’s the values, discipline, strengths, or interests, the curriculum is the foundation and the biggest influence that will impact other decisions in your child’s educational journey.